 AdvaCare is a GMP manufacturer of Vitamin K2 softgels.

-Vitamin K2 helps regulate where calcium goes in the body by activating proteins.
+Vitamin K2 benefits include regulating where calcium goes into the body by activating proteins.
 Calcium is critical for joint health (building bones and teeth) and other biological processes.
-Since calcium can build up around the heart and increase risk for heart disease, vitamin K2 helps prevent heart disease by preventing the calcium from being deposited in the heart arteries.
+Since calcium can build up around the heart and increase the risk for heart disease, vitamin K2 helps prevent heart disease by preventing the calcium from being deposited in the heart arteries.

 K2 is produced by gut bacteria in the large intestine.
 The body can convert K1 into K2, but would be much more efficient to consume K2 directly, especially since the amount of vitamin K1 in a diet is typically 10 times that of K2; the consumption of K2 in the modern diet is very low.
 Since Vitamin K is fat soluble, it is low fat and lean animal products have low amounts of it.
 Taking Vitamin K supplements with vitamin D supplements may benefit because they have synergistic effects.

 Take vitamin K2 supplements in moderation; most people including pregnant and breastfeeding women and children do not experience side effects when taking the daily recommended amount.
 Do not take high doses if you have a severe liver or kidney disease.
 Monitor your blood sugar closely if you are diabetic.